grimicorn/wp-better-attachments/readme.md

 ###Wordpress Plugin Directory Instructions
 1. Search for WP Better Attachments in Plugins > Add New
 2. Install &amp; Activate WP Better Attachments
 3. Go to any page/post/custom post type and start editing your attachments with ease.
-Use the add attachments button to add new attachments, WordPress<3.5 does not have multi select capabilities.
+Use the add attachments button to add new attachments.
 You can Drag and drop your attachments to arrange their menu order.
 Click the Un-attach link to un-attach the file from your post.

 ###Manual Install Instructions
 1. Unzip your download and place in wp-content/plugins/
 2. Activate WP Better Attachments in the Wordpress Admin area
 3. Go to any page/post/custom post type and start editing your attachments with ease.
-Use the add attachments button to add new attachments, WordPress<3.5 does not have multi select capabilities.
+Use the add attachments button to add new attachments.
 You can Drag and drop your attachments to arrange their menu order.
 Click the Un-attach link to un-attach the file from your post.